mathisGarberg/angular-folder-structure/path-alias.rst

 Path Alias
 ==========

-Path aliases simplify paths by giving a link to the path rather than the fully qualified path name.
+Path aliases simplify paths by giving a link to the path rather than using the the fully qualified path name.

 Create Aliases